alphagov/notifications-paas-route-service/README.md

-# Notiy PaaS Route Service
+# Notify PaaS Route Service

 This application contains a simple Nginx application which acts as a proxy for all Notify PaaS web applications and provides an IP restriction layer